aeevered/diabetes-data-visualizations/README.md

-# Exploration of Dash Data Visualization Framework for Viewing Tidepool Donor Data
+# Exploration of Tidepool Diabetes Donor Data Using Dash Data Visualization Framework

 ## Project Objective
 The purpose of this project is to explore the use of the plotly Dash visualization framework